hinofafa/DeepPDE-LidDrivenCavityFlow/README.md

 <img src="pictures/lidrivencavity.PNG"  align='center'/>

+We are interested on velocities (x-direction: u, y-direction: v) of fluid when the top wall is moving.

 ## Modulus
 NVIDIA Modulus is a neural network framework that blends the power of physics and partial differential equations (PDEs) with AI to build more robust models for better analysis.
 This framework trains groundbreaking physics-ML models to turbocharge industrial digital twins, climate science, protein engineering and more.
 This supports:
 - complex geometries